 Parsons graduate programs use a self-managed application process: You apply online and then mail any supplemental application materials, preferably in a single packet, to the Office of Admission.
 Include a Materials Cover Sheet, which can be downloaded from the Supplemental Forms section of the online application.

 Applicants must submit the following materials to the Office of Admission:

 - Application: Complete the online application.

 - Application Fee: Pay the $50 nonrefundable application fee.
 A credit card is required to submit the online application.
 A $10 Slideroom fee is also required.

-Non-English transcripts must be accompanied by an English translation.
-Records from non-U.S. institutions must have grades or marks and contain a copy of the diploma if a degree has been conferred.
+- Non-English transcripts must be accompanied by an English translation.
+Records from non-U.S. institutions must have grades or marks and contain a copy of diploma if the degree has been conferred.

 If using WES, visit www.wes.org for instructions and to begin the application process.
 The “Required Documents” section will explain what to send.
 If you request your report online, search for “New School Parsons” when selecting our institution.
 WES will send your completed evaluation directly to The New School.